apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 | <training on GPUs> ->
 ```

-Performance concerns include slow python dataset/transform functions, multithreading issues due to global interpreter lock, Python multiprocessing issues due to speed, and batchify issues due to poor memory management.
+Typically, the performance bottlenecks are from slow python dataset retrievals, transform functions, multithreading issues due to the global interpreter lock, Python multiprocessing issues due to speed, and batchify issues due to poor memory management.
+By using the C++ backend you may be able to remove these bottlenecks and achieve a significant performance gain.

 This new dataloader provides:
 - common C++ batchify functions that are split and context aware
-- a C++ MultithreadingDataLoader which inherit the same arguments as gluon.data.DataLoader but use MXNet internal multithreading rather than python multiprocessing.
+- a C++ MultithreadingDataLoader which inherit the same arguments as gluon.data.DataLoader but use MXNet's internal multithreading rather than Python's multiprocessing.
-- fallback to python multiprocessing whenever the dataset is not fully supported by backend (e.g., there are custom python datasets) in the case that:
+- fallback to python multiprocessing whenever the dataset is not fully supported by the backend in the case that:
     - the transform is not fully hybridizable
     - batchify is not fully supported by backend

-Users can continue to with the traditional gluon.data.Dataloader and the C++ backend will be applied automatically.
-The 'try_nopython' default is 'Auto', which detects whether the C++ backend is available given the dataset and transforms.
+Users can continue to use the traditional gluon.data.Dataloader, and the C++ backend will be applied automatically.
+The 'try_nopython' default is 'Auto', which detects whether the C++ backend is available for the given dataset and transforms.

-Here we show a performance increase on a t3.2xl instance for the CIFAR10 dataset with the C++ backend.
+Here you can view a performance increase for the CIFAR10 dataset with the C++ backend.

 ### Using the C++ backend: